-The fair values of other financial instruments that are not carried in the consolidated statement of financial position at fair value are not significantly different from the carrying values.
-The fair values of commission bearing customers' deposits, term loans, subordinated debt, and due from and due to banks which are carried at amortized cost, are not significantly different from the carrying values included in the consolidated financial statements, since the current market special commission rates for similar financial instruments are not significantly different from the contractual rates, and because of the short duration of due from and due to banks.
+The fair values of other financial instruments that are not carried in the consolidated financial statements at fair value are not significantly different from the carrying values.
+The fair values of term loans, subordinated debt, and due from and due to banks which are carried at amortized cost, are not significantly different from the carrying values included in the consolidated financial statements, since the current market special commission rates for similar financial instruments are not significantly different from the contractual rates, and because of the short duration of due from and due to banks.